NDAA09026U Topics in Programming Languages (TiPL)

-The purpose of this course is to provide an introduction to state-of-the-art research and applications within an area of programming languages involving theory, design, implementation and/or application of programming languages.
+The overall purpose of this course is to provide an introduction to select state-of-the-art research topics within programming language theory, design, implementation and their application to fundamental or real-world problems.
 It acquaints students with performing independent research and its communication in seminar and project form, and it prepares them for a Master's thesis in programming languages and systems.

 - Aspects of the dual nature of programs as software (to be executed) and as data (to be analyzed, transformed).